 Practical workshops devoted to intervention techniques

 The Master of Autism Studies program sponsors intensive workshops that bring expert scholars and clinicians to campus to delve more deeply into the most promising autism interventions.
-These workshops provide students and interested community members with opportunities to deepen their understanding of individual, state-of-the-art approaches to autism intervention while working with leading experts in the field; in some cases, workshops may also provide participants with opportunities to practice these techniques and/or to become certified in a particular approach or model of treatment.
-Additionally, workshops provide opportunities for MAS graduate students to enhance classroom learning.
+These workshops provide graduate students and interested community members with opportunities to deepen their understanding of individual, state-of-the-art approaches to autism intervention while working with leading experts in the field; in some cases, workshops may also provide participants with opportunities to practice these techniques and/or to become certified in a particular approach or model of treatment.

 Upon completion of this training, qualified participants became “PEERS® Certified Providers” for the PEERS® for Adolescents program.